 |Max Atk||6,715||Max HP||10,187|

 One of the Robin Hoods who took up the mantle of this roguish character joins Chaldea with his powerful single target Noble Phantasm.
 As a 3-Star Servant, Robin is one of the more accessible single target nukers in the game.
 His Arts-type NP in particular can deal as much as 3750% damage at NP5.
 In order to unleash such a powerful NP Robin requires his opponent to be afflicted by poison, which his first skill conveniently applies to all enemies.
 Additionally, he also can improve his NP generation with his second skill, allowing him to fire it much quicker.
 As such, Robin is one of the staples for Arts-based teams.

 However, outside of Arts teams, Robin performs suboptimally.
 He loses out on the NP gain from Arts chains, though he can still deal high damage.
 While Robin can compete with higher rarity Servants in Arts-based damage output, he does suffer from the reduced HP of a 3-Star Servant.
-This weakness is partially mitigated by his attack debuff and dodge from strengthening, but his low basic attack damage and durability prior to strengthening should be noted.
+This weakness is partially mitigated by his attack debuff and dodge from his Rank Up quest, but his low basic attack damage and durability prior to Rank Up should be noted.
 Nevertheless, given his amazing synergy with Arts teams, Robin Hood’s pros outweigh his cons and should definitely be raised.

 Powerful Single Target Noble Phantasm

 Robin Hood boasts one of the more powerful ST NPs in the game relative to his niche and his rarity.
 His NP, Yew Bow, can deal up to 3750% damage at NP5 if his opponent is poisoned, which his first skill can do.
 Thus, Robin can burst down his opponents easily.